 While it's true that Kellogg may not currently be a household name to everyone, he has persisted in building a substantial career that has landed him onstage with some of the biggest and best touring bands in the world (Train, Sugarland, Jason Isbell, Sara Bareilles, and Hanson to name a few.)
 Kellogg's music has found its way onto the Billboard charts and been featured in numerous films and TV shows.
 His Americana-tinged, folk, pop, and rock stylings can make his sound hard to define, but to his core, this musician and father of four brings heart and incredible energy to everything he does.

-Beginner Swing Lesson at 8pm.
+Beginner Swing Lesson at 8pm

-With local Dallas favorite Rodney Rice opening!
+With Rodney Rice

-The songs on Amanda Anne Platt & The Honeycutters blend the band’s old-school country roots attitude with their shared influences of rock and folk.
+Lyrically driven, the songs on Amanda Anne Platt & The Honeycutters blend the band’s old-school country roots attitude with their shared influences of rock and folk.
 Amanda says of the album, “I think it’s just about life and all that that entails.
 Including but not limited to death, strangers, birthdays, money, leaving, arriving, seasons, corruption, and love.”